 The US Craft Beer revolution has arguably led us to have the best beers in the history available to us simply by going to the grocery store.

 This was arguably fine when all beers had the same light lager profile.
-Garret Oliver Brewmaster for Brooklyn Brewery perhaps sums it up best with this quote: "Complaining that your glass wasn't good enough for your beer would have been like complaining your paper plate wasn't good enough for Wonder Bread," he says.
+Garret Oliver Brewmaster for Brooklyn Brewery perhaps sums it up best with this quote: "Complaining that your glass wasn't good enough for your beer would have been like complaining your paper plate wasn't good enough for Wonder Bread,".

 In terms of sheer utility, the shaker glass was exceptional.
 It was cheap, durable, steady, and stacked easily.
 A server needed to worry less about splashing or spilling than with a dainty flute, or about smashing that fancier glass on the way back to the bar.
 For managers, using the shaker for draft beer meant you needed fewer kinds of glasses in your bar, saving money and precious shelf space.